 The most frequent obstacle to Asset Protection Planning is the Fraudulent Transfer Law.
 Anyone thinking about asset protection needs to be aware of this law and how it works.

-This law provides that a debtor cannot transfer assets if the principal reason for the transfer is to hinder or deter creditors from gaining access to assets.
-If a court concludes that a debtor engaged in actions with the intention of “delaying, hindering, or defrauding” creditors, the court may set those transfers aside.
+According to this law, a debtor cannot transfer assets if the principal reason for the transfer is to hinder or deter creditors from gaining access to assets.
+If a court concludes that a debtor engaged in actions with the intention of “delaying, hindering, or defrauding” creditors, then the court may set those transfers aside.
 Normally, in order for the transfer to be classified as fraudulent, the transfer involved, when considered along with the potential amount of the creditor claim, has to make the transferor insolvent.
-Also, transfers made on an arms-length basis for fair market value are not considered fraudulent transfers.
+Also, transfers made on an arm’s-length basis for fair market value are not considered fraudulent transfers.